RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/3-How to use this material.md

 The below scenario will set the context for all the task activities that you will receive in across the various learning modules.
 The activities will have a business context based on the below scenario:

-Imagine you are the system builder for a manufacturing company called Stationary Inc. Stationary Inc. is into production of writing material, school supplies and office supplies.
+Imagine you are the system builder for a manufacturing company called Stationery Inc. Stationery Inc. is into production of writing material, school supplies and office supplies.
 Its product line includes envelops, writing notepads, pens, pencils, erasers, letterheads, etc.

-The clients for Stationary Inc. are segmented into three groups - primary and secondary education institutions, small businesses and corporations.
+The clients for Stationery Inc. are segmented into three groups - primary and secondary education institutions, small businesses and corporations.

-Stationary Inc. has also recently forayed into Publishing.
+Stationery Inc. has also recently forayed into Publishing.